Jasmithanalla/assignment3nn/README.md

 2. Train the model while keeping the output as clean images.
 3. Compare reconstruction quality of noisy vs. clean images.
 4. Explain a real-world application of denoising autoencoders (e.g., medical imaging).
+   Denoising autoencoders are widely used in medical imaging to improve image quality by removing noise and artifacts, which is crucial for accurate diagnosis and analysis.

+Example: Denoising in Chest X-Ray and Brain MRI Imaging

+How it works:
+In medical imaging, images such as X-rays, MRIs, or ultrasound scans often suffer from noise due to low-dose acquisition, patient movement, or limitations of imaging equipment.
+Denoising autoencoders are trained by intentionally corrupting clean medical images with noise and teaching the model to reconstruct the original, clean images from these noisy inputs

 ---